agatakolohe/TapRoom-Redux/README.md

 <img src="https://github.com/agatakolohe.png" width="200px" height="auto" >
 <img src="https://ih1.redbubble.net/image.2080344532.5562/st,small,507x507-pad,600x600,f8f8f8.jpg" width="200px" height="auto">
 </div>
-<h3 align="center">React Fundamentals | Initialized: 02-12-2021 | Revised: 02-18-2021</h3>
+<h3 align="center">React with Redux| Initialized: 02-19-2021</h3>
 <h4 align="center"> By Agata Kolodziej</h4>

 ## Description

-Thirteenth independent project for Epicodus to demonstrate my understanding of React Fundamentals.
-This is a basic React application that uses local and shared state with full CRUD functionality.
+Fourteenth independent project for Epicodus to demonstrate my understanding of React with Redux.
+This is a basic React application with full CRUD functionality.
+All state is handled by Redux.
+All reducers and actions have been tested.
 I created the skeleton of the React app by using `create-react-app`.
 Project design was structured based on functional and class components.
+Action creators and constants are implemented to avoid bugs.
 Components were built using JSX.
 This is a Keg Tracker app for "Hip Hops", a hip hop themed brewery.
 A user can create a keg, read all kegs created in a list, view keg details, "buy pints"/decrease the pint quantity of the keg, update keg details, and delete a keg.
+TODO

 <div align="center">